barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 Don't use literals, give values meaningful names

 Command changes state, queries do not.
-Always remember CQS (and CORS).
+Always remember CQS (and CQRS).